Lifestyle

 From left to right: Princess Madeleine, Chris O’Neill, Queen Silvia, Prince Daniel, Princess Estelle, Prince Oscar, Crown Princess Victoria, King Carl XVI Gustaf, Princess Sofia, Prince Alexander, Prince Carl Philip

-When Sweden lost Finland to Russia in 1809, the then king, Gustaf IV Adolf, fled to exile.
-To fill the void, and as a sop to Napoleon, whose help Sweden had hoped for in reclaiming Finland, the Swedes shipped in French marshal Jean-Baptiste Bernadotte, the husband of Napoleon’s beloved ‘Desirée’.
-The king attempted to speak Swedish to his subjects just once, but was met with such deafening laughter that he never tried again.
+When Sweden lost all of Finland in 1809, the then king, Gustaf IV Adolf, was deposed.
+To fill the void, and perhaps as a sop to Napoleon, the Swedes shipped in French marshal Jean-Baptiste Bernadotte, the husband of Napoleon’s beloved ‘Desirée’.
+The king apparantly attempted to speak Swedish to his subjects just once, but was met with such deafening laughter that he never tried again.
 He was also claimed to have said of his adopted country: “The wine is terrible, the people without temperament, and even the sun is without warmth.”

 Denmark